 - Experience – Being a dog lover isn’t enough.
 You need to have experience and knowledge when it comes to controlling their behavior, transporting them on cages, handling restraints, giving first aid treatments, animal nutrition, and so on.

-- Physically fit – Because the job entails literal “walking,” you need to be physically fit enough to walk extended periods and be ready to run when needed.
+- Physical fitness – Because the job entails literal walking, you need to be physically fit enough to walk extended periods and be ready to run when needed.

 Do you need insurance to become a dog walker?

-Professional dog walking involve structured activities, but anything can happen from pick-up of the dogs to the actual walk, and even as you drop off the dogs to your client’s home.
+Professional dog walking involve structured activities, but anything can happen from picking up the dogs, to the actual walk, to dropping off the dogs to your client’s home.

 Fortunately, there is insurance available customized for this specific profession to protect pet sitters and dog walkers like you from possible legal action if a dog causes damage while under your watch.
 A good example of a company you can talk to is Pet Sitter Insurance.